 Those interested should apply no more than two years prior to desired entrance.
 The completed application will be placed on the active list for the desired entry date.
 Approximately one year before entrance, the applicant, with parent(s), will be scheduled for an assessment and personal interview.
-Determination of the presence and/or degree of a language handicap will be made during this interview.

 Acceptance into Project Success does not grant acceptance into the University.
 Admission to the University of Wisconsin Oshkosh and acceptance into the Project Success Program is a joint but separate process.
 University of Wisconsin Oshkosh admissions procedures must be followed before acceptance into Project Success can be offered.
 The current minimum requirements for entry into the University of Wisconsin Oshkosh as a Project Success student is: